Personal Injury Attorneys in Chicago, IL

 Our Dedication to You

 Our award-winning attorneys will look at every aspect of your case.
 In fact, we even offer a free consultation.
 One of our experienced attorneys will take the time to listen to your case and help you steer through the details.
 We know how to listen and we know how to fight for you.
-Let Willens Injury Law Offices be your advocate.
+Let Willens & Baez be your advocate.
 We understand the legal system and how to get the compensation you need and deserve.
 Our attorneys will take the time to understand you and your case.
 We are dedicated to assisting you; our focus will be on your personal injuries and any pain and suffering that was a result of your injury.